Kaspersky and the Russian government: Russian invasion of Ukraine

 On 17 March 2022, Scuderia Ferrari announced a pause in its F1 partnership with Kaspersky which began in 2010, this comes after Ferrari donated €1 million to help Ukrainians affected by the Russian invasion.
 The partnership pause will have all Kaspersky logos removed from all Ferrari F1 activities.
 Ferrari also stated that the use of Kaspersky software would be evaluated.

 On 26 March 2022, the Federal Communications Commission (FCC) put Kaspersky on its national security list, saying that it poses an "unacceptable risk" to the United States' national security.
 This forbids Kaspersky from receiving FCC funds through its Universal Service Fund.
 This follows a previous ban forbidding United States government agencies from using products made by the firm.
 Kaspersky responded to the FCC's move in a press release on its website, saying that the agency's decision was “made on political grounds” in light of Russia's invasion of Ukraine, and that the company “remains ready to cooperate with US government agencies to address the FCC's and any other regulatory agency's concerns.”

 On 30 March 2022, The Wall Street Journal published an article stating the Biden administration is split on a proposal to sanction Kaspersky Labs over the invasion of Ukraine.
 The division in the administration was driven by a deep concern that such action could trigger a response, and "in addition, some officials in the U.S. and Europe fear sanctioning Kaspersky Lab will increase the likelihood of triggering a cyberattack against the West by Moscow, even potentially leveraging the software itself."
 The idea of using sanctions against Kaspersky Labs or to Eugene Kaspersky directly were on hold for now.
 Should the United States Department of the Treasury be asked to sanction Kaspersky they would "block or freeze the assets of companies or individuals who are targeted and bar U.S. citizens from engaging in transactions with those companies or people".

-On 26 April 2022, the government of Poland was imposing sanctions on 50 Russian oligarchs and companies.
-Individuals on the list include Eugene Kaspersky, founder of Russian cybersecurity company Kaspersky.
+On 26 April 2022, Poland imposed sanctions on 50 Russian oligarchs and companies, including Eugene Kaspersky.
 The sanctions include the freezing of assets and, for the individuals named, a ban on entering Poland.